sategie/Amebo/README.md

 ### Infinite Scrolling

 Infinite Scrolling is already set up in the app.
-However, this is only used in the posts section when viewing posts.
+However, this is only used in the Posts and Notifications sections.

-I plan to extend this feature to Comments page, Followed Users page as well as the Notifications page (when this has been implemented).
+I plan to extend this feature to the Comments page and Followed Users page.

 ### Frameworks, Libraries and Dependencies